Session Hijacking Explained

 Session hijacking is also called Cookie Hijacking or TCP Session Hijacking.
 Whenever you are using open wifi or public wifi, you are vulnerable to this attack.
 The network administrator, who can potentially be the hacker, can easily intercept the traffic, capture session-id, and eventually impersonate the victim’s identity.
 This is a simple demonstration of a session hijacking attack.

 Session hijacking is exploiting a valid session id (also called a session key) to gain unauthorized access to the website on a computer.
-In simple terms, the malicious guy basically hijacks TCP connection between victim and server and steals HTTP cookies and other details from the web browser to steal sensitive data from web servers.
+In simple terms, the malicious guy basically hijacks the TCP connection between the victim and the server and steals HTTP cookies and other details from the web browser to steal sensitive data from web servers.

 Techniques used for session hijacking

-- Cross-site scripting is a technique for executing malicious payload into the victim browser, and attackers steal cookies (cookies contain valid session-id).
+- Cross-site scripting is a technique for executing malicious payloads into the victim browser, and attackers steal cookies (cookies contain valid session-id).
 Cross-site scripting is broadly classified into three types: Persistent XSS, where the malicious input originates from the website's database.
 Reflected XSS, where the malicious input originates from the request sent by the victim.
 DOM-based XSS, where the vulnerability is in the client-side code rather than the server-side code.

 - The predictable session token is a vulnerability in a web application.
 If this vulnerability is present, the attacker easily predicts the session token to bypass the authentication mechanism.

 - The man-in-the-browser attack is similar to the MITM attack.
 Here attackers use trojans to capture the browser cookies for manipulation

 Prevention mechanism employed to mitigate session hijacking attack